lukaskorl/commander/readme.md

 and specify a version number of `0.*` to use the most current version and automatically include all compatible updates and bugfixes.

+To enable configuration and doing some automatic bootstrapping of your Laravel application add the service provider to your `app/config/app.php` configuration file:

+	<?php
+		...
+		'providers' => array(

+			...
+			'Lukaskorl\Commander\CommanderServiceProvider',
+		),
+		...

 ## <a name="commands"></a>Firing a command

 The best way to think of commands is to think of them as a business use-case.
 So create one command per unique use-case by implementing the `Lukaskorl\Commander\Command` interface.